nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

 We prefer to have the methods there with the same names as in the Controller Classes.
 As we do not have any logic and are not changing anything in the Controller Classes we don’t need to write unit tests for the Controller Classes.

-## 7. We decouple the Service Processor Class from the Service Classes by making the Service Classes implement an Interface
-These Service Interfaces are @Autowired to the Service Processor Class.

-## 8. Using Test Driven Development to find the code for this project
+## 7. Using Test Driven Development to find the code for this project
 We Use the First Write a Test Methodology.
 Here we don't write the code and then do the unit tests. **This is only done when developers are forced to have high code coverage**.
 We would rather want **enough good unit tests**.

 [For more information on how we did the TDD it has been documented here](https://github.com/nic0michael/RabbitMQProducerMicroservice/blob/master/TDD.md)

-## 9. We mock the Service classes by implementing Mock Service classes in the Test Folder for Unit testing
+## 8. We mock the Service classes by implementing Mock Service classes in the Test Folder for Unit testing
 By Mocking the Service classes we can control their behaviour to give us  Positive and Negative Unit tests.
 We add overloaded Constructors to the classes we want to test so that we can inject @Autowired fields and Objects as well as instances of the mocked Service classs

 ![MicroserviceDesignPatternTDDandBDD](https://github.com/nic0michael/RabbitMQProducerMicroservice/blob/master/MicroserviceDesignPatternTDDandBDD.png)

-### 9.1 Positive Tests
+### 8.1 Positive Tests
 For Positive tests all the public methods of the Mock Service Classes will return the Expected values .

-### 9.2 Negative Tests
+### 8.2 Negative Tests
 For Negative tests all the public methods of the Mock Service Classes will return values representing failure

 Now we can see that our code behaves with failures.

-### 9.3 Destructive Negative Tests
+### 8.3 Destructive Negative Tests
 For Destructive Negative Tests we make all the methods in the Mock Classes throw the expected Exceptions for serious  failure.

 This way we can test how our code handles crashing conditions.

-### 9.4 Giving our Mock Classes multiple behaviours (Schizophrenic Classes)
+### 8.4 Giving our Mock Classes multiple behaviours (Schizophrenic Classes)
 In Order to give our Mock Classes multiple behaviours this is done by :

   * Making the default constructor private.